Living with local people in rural India: an extraordinary experience

 Talking to her, kindly translated through our Araveli guide, Ricky, we heard about the outreach work that was being done to persuade families to send their children to school.
 There’s a strong emphasis on the benefits of education rather than making children stay at home to clean, cook and look after their younger siblings.

-After the school we visited the recently built health centre.
+After the school we visited the recently built health center.
 There we met a group of village women who work to improve the health of those living in the surrounding countryside.

 The discussion turned to the marriage traditions locally and the fact that girls can often be promised in marriage as young as seven years old — though they do not live with their chosen husband until 14 years old — but then children arrive soon after and any thoughts of education are gone.
 They spoke of the pressures on them to have children and how a woman who failed to have children, particularly a boy, risked being abandoned by her husband and her family may well be shunned by others in the community.